Mara Rianda Primary School

 The Masai Mara

-On projects where we (Governors’ Camp Collection) collaborate with the Trust, it is normal that the Trust provides funding for construction and development work which we undertake and oversee on the ground, on their behalf.
-Directly and together with our development partners we now have over 3,000 children in Primary Schools, learning in classrooms constructed as a result of the programmes run by ourselves – a record of which we are very proud!
+On projects where we collaborate with the Trust, it is normal that the Trust provides funding for construction and development work which we then facilitate on the ground.
+Directly, and together with our development partners, we now have over 3,000 children in primary schools, learning in classrooms constructed as a result of the programmes run by ourselves – a record of which we are very proud!

 Constructing: